ViaScientific/vfdocs/docs/ViaFoundry/overview.md

 along with some important sub-modules, all of which are ready to execute in your environment.

--   RNA-Seq Pipelines (RSEM, HISAT, STAR, Tophat2)
+-   RNA-Seq Pipelines (RSEM, HISAT, STAR, Salmon, Kallisto, FeatureCounts)

--   ATAC-Seq Pipeline
+-   ATAC-Seq Pipeline (MACS2)

--   ChIP Seq Pipeline
+-   ChIP Seq Pipeline (MACS2)

 -   Single Cell Pipelines (10X Genomics, Indrop)